gorandalum/fluent-result/README.md

 ##### `run`

-The runnable is run no matter what state the Result-class has.
+The runnable is run no matter what state the Result class has.

 - Argument(s)
   - A runnable which are always run, both in the case of success state or error state